 be finalised within 12 months of the commencement of this licence; and

-be submitted to ICRC for review and approval.
+be submitted to the ICRC for review and approval.

 Failure to reach agreement

-Should an agreement between the Licensee and the ACT Fire Brigade not be finalised within 12 months of the commencement of this licence, ICRC shall:
+Should an agreement between the Licensee and the ACT Fire and Rescue not be finalised within 12 months of the commencement of this licence, the ICRC shall:

-first assist the Licensee and the ACT Fire Brigade to resolve unresolved issues and to develop an agreement; and/or
+first assist the Licensee and the ACT Fire and Rescue to resolve unresolved issues and to develop an agreement; and/or

-develop, in consultation with the Licensee and the ACT Fire Brigade, an agreement.
+develop, in consultation with the Licensee and the ACT Fire and Rescue, an agreement.

-The Licensee will comply with, and will procure the compliance of the ACT Fire Brigade with, any such agreement.
+The Licensee will comply, and will procure the compliance of the ACT Fire and Rescue, with any such agreement.

 Water for fire fighting services